LandonFackrell/startup/README.md

 And I used this to make sure my key wasn't public so I was permitted to ssh

 chmod  600 [key pair file]

+# How to update the live website

+./deployFiles.sh -k yourpemkey -h yourdomain -s startup